Reinforcement Learning for Branch-and-Bound Optimisation using Retrospective Trajectories: Results Discussion

 \subsection{Performance of Retro Branching}

 \secInLine{Comparison to the SOTA RL branching heuristics} We considered set covering instances with \num{500} rows and \num{1000} columns.
 To demonstrate the benefit of the proposed retro branching method, we trained a baseline `Original' agent on the original full episode, receiving the same reward as our retro branching agent ($-1$ at each non-terminal step and $0$ for a terminal action which ended the episode).
-We also trained the \ac{sota} \ac{rl} \ac{fmsts} branching agent in a \ac{dfs} setting and, at test time, validated the agent in both a \ac{dfs} (`\ac{fmsts}-\ac{dfs}') and non-\ac{dfs} (`\ac{fmsts}') environment to fairly compare the policies.
-As shown in Figure \ref{fig:500x1000_branching_performance_plots}a, without retrospective trajectories, the Original agent was unable to learn on these large instances, with retro branching achieving $14\times$ fewer nodes at test time. \Ac{fmsts} also performed poorly, with highly unstable learning and a final performance $5\times$ and $3\times$ poorer than retro branching in the \ac{dfs} and non-\ac{dfs} settings respectively (see Figure \ref{fig:500x1000_branching_performance_plots}c).
+We also trained the \ac{sota} \ac{rl} \ac{fmsts} branching agent in a \ac{dfs} setting and, at test time, validated the agent in both a \ac{dfs} (`\ac{fmsts}-\ac{dfs}') and non-\ac{dfs} (`\ac{fmsts}') environment to fairly compare the policies. \ins{Note that the \ac{fmsts} agent serves as an ablation to analyse the influence of training on retrospective trajectories, since it uses our auxiliary objective but without retrospective trajectories, and that the Original agent further ablates the auxiliary objective since its `terminal step' is defined as ending the \ac{bnb} episode (where it receives $r_{t} = 0$ rather than $r_{t}=-1$).} As shown in Figure \ref{fig:500x1000_branching_performance_plots}a, the Original agent was unable to learn on these large instances, with retro branching achieving $14\times$ fewer nodes at test time. \Ac{fmsts} also performed poorly, with highly unstable learning and a final performance $5\times$ and $3\times$ poorer than retro branching in the \ac{dfs} and non-\ac{dfs} settings respectively (see Figure \ref{fig:500x1000_branching_performance_plots}c).
 We posit that the cause of the poor \ac{fmsts} performance is due to its use of the sub-optimal \ac{dfs} node selection policy, which is ill-suited for handling large \acp{milp} and results in $\approx10\%$ of episodes seen during training being on the order of 10-100\text{k} steps long (see Figure \ref{fig:500x1000_branching_performance_plots}b), which makes learning significantly harder for \ac{rl}.